-- K.C1.1 Apply values of respect, responsibility, equality, and fairness when participating within and out of school settings schools and communities. - K.C1.2 Follow agreed upon rules for discussions when responding to others and making decisions as a group. - K.C1.3 Compare one's own thoughts and opinions with those of others.
+- K.C1.1 Apply values of respect, responsibility, equality, and fairness within schools and communities. - K.C1.2 Follow agreed upon rules for discussions when responding to others and making decisions as a group. - K.C1.3 Compare one's own thoughts and opinions with those of others.

-- K.C2.1 Describe roles and responsibilities of people in authority. - Such as school personnel, family members, and community members. - K.C2.2 Explain how all people, not just official leaders, play important roles in our school and community.
+• K.C2.1 Describe roles and responsibilities of people in authority.

+- Such as school personnel, family members, and community members. - K.C2.2 Explain how all people, not just official leaders, play important roles in our school and community.